inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 Secondly, it is a popular framework and it is relatively lightweight.
 Thirdly, I think it is suitable for this application.

+## 🧪 Testing

+Manual testing was performed by opening the webpage and comparing the showed time with the time on my devices.

 ## ✅ Best Practices

 - Code modularity that will ease the future development.